 Eric Miska PhD

-Eric is a Cancer Research UK Senior Research Fellow, and member of the Biochemistry Department.
+Eric is Herchel Smith Professor of Molecular Genetics, a Cancer Research UK Senior Research Fellow, and member of the Genetics Department.
 In 2012 he was elected as a member of EMBO.

 Small regulatory RNA

 Co-workers: Alper Akay • Alyson Ashe • Amy Cording • Miranda Landgraf • Jeremié Le Pen • Milan Malinsky • Sylviane Moss • Kenny Murfitt • Alexandra Sapetschnig • Peter Sarkies • Mélanie Tanguy • Eva-Maria Weick

 Plain English: My laboratory is investigating how cells decide to divide to generate all the cells of the body, to become different from each other to form different tissues such as muscle brain or blood.
 If cells get these decisions wrong, cancer may be the consequence.
 Our particular focus is a class of small regulatory genes (microRNAs) that act like molecular switches and control many aspects of development and are likely directly involved in human cancer.
 To better understand the biology of microRNAs we are studying a very simple animal, the roundworm Caenorhabditis elegans, as well as human cancer cells.